 This course is designed to evaluate and give credit for the knowledge accrued by student participation in international aid projects in the area of appropriate technology.
 As such, it is not anticipated that it will necessarily be a perfect fit into an academic term, and will be offered only by request.

-Prerequisite(s): BIOL 1118 and 1218; or BIOL 1115 and 1215; and ENVS 2390 and 2470.
+Prerequisite(s): BIOL 1118 and 1218; or BIOL 1115 and 1215; and ENVS 2390 and 2470 or permission of the coordinator.

 Environmental Law